markhebing/mark_hebing/index.md

 Primarily involved in the development of methodologies used in the analysis, formulation, phase behavior modeling of and/or thermal decomposition (detonation) potential modeling of a large variety of specialty chemicals as well as gas and liquid mixture classes.

-Currently studying coding and looking to develop scientific and engineering applications specific to energy, petrochemical, commodity, electronics manucacturing and nuclear industries.
-Specifically interested in coding applications used in calculation and/or automation.
+Currently studying coding and looking to develop scientific and engineering applications specific to energy, petrochemical, commodity, electronics manucacturing and nuclear industries specifically focusing on coding applications used in calculation and/or automation.

 On a personal note, I have found coding to be both fun and rewarding and a very diverse field of study, much like chemistry.
 My interest in coding began with and is largely the result of interest in dark matter quantum computing theory ... specifically **[AND gate](https://en.wikipedia.org/wiki/AND_gate)** architecture, a natural extension of optical and chemical physics.